Skip to main content

 dCorps keeps a strict boundary between a minimal kernel and optional modules:

-• Kernel (required): entity registry, roles and authority, governance actions, treasury primitives, accounting events, and document anchoring.
+• Kernel (required): entity registry, roles and authority, governance actions, wallet structure, commerce primitives, accounting events, and document anchoring.

 • Adapters and modules (optional): jurisdiction recognition workflows, institutional reporting views, sector and impact frameworks, and attestations derived from kernel state.